-OHSWEKEN (Friday, April 8, 2022) — The Six Nations Cannabis Coalition (SNCC) is proud to continue its efforts to safeguard the health and safety of the Six Nations community through a regulated cannabis industry.
+OHSWEKEN (Friday, April 8, 2022) — The Six Nations Cannabis Commission (SNCC) is proud to continue its efforts to safeguard the health and safety of the Six Nations community through a regulated cannabis industry.
 This community-centered approach was recently enhanced with the addition of incoming-commissioner Maria Scovino, who replaces Drew Hill.

 “We offer our sincere and heartfelt appreciation to Drew for his time and contributions as a founding member of the Six Nations Cannabis Commission,” shared SNCC Chairperson Nahnda Garlow on behalf of the commission.
 Chair Garlow added, “We are proud that Maria joins the SNCC with years of experience in social work within Six Nations, which provides a unique perspective on the impact the cannabis industry may have on the well-being of our families, individuals, and the overall community.”